16-Day Borneo Adventure

 Day 1: WELCOME TO MALAYSIA

 The adventure begins as soon as your plane touches down at Kuala Lumpur airport.
 Your trip of a lifetime is finally here!
-We’ll make your arrival a breeze by picking you up from the airport and dropping you off right at your hotel’s door, so you won’t have to worry about a thing.
+We’ll make your arrival a breeze by picking you and dropping you off right at your hotel’s door, so no need to worry.

-Here’s the twist, though – the first stop on this tour isn’t Kuala Lumpur.
-We’re actually kicking things off in the gorgeous city of Melaka, around two hours away from Kuala Lumpur.
+But there’s already a twist – the first stop on this tour isn’t Kuala Lumpur.
+We’re actually kicking things off in beautiful Melaka, around two hours away from Kuala Lumpur.
 You’ll be even more grateful for that airport transfer now!

-This evening, you’ll meet the rest of your fellow Patchies and you’ll share a welcome dinner as the conversation flows.
-By the end of the night, you’ll feel like you’ve already known each other for weeks.
-But it’s only day one!
+This evening, you’ll meet the rest of your fellow Patchies and break the ice over a welcome meal.
+By the end of the night, you’ll feel as if you’ve already known each other for weeks.
+And it’s only day one.

 Included: Dinner